ufz/ogs/web/content/docs/devguide/advanced/python-env.md

 - [pvpython](https://kitware.github.io/paraview-docs/latest/python/) for pre- and post-processing
 - ...

-Python packages are usually installed via `pip` and `virtualenv` provides an isolated environment to install these packages too.
+Python packages are usually installed via `pip` and `virtualenv` provides an isolated environment to install these packages to.

 ## Poetry